excaliburjs/template-nwjs/readme.md

 3. Run `npm install` to install dependencies
 4. Run `npm run dev` to start the Vite server!
 5. Have fun!

+## Building the NWJS app

+1. Modify the nw-build.js and the NW.js manifest `public/package.json` with your info
+2. Run `npm run build`
+3. The `./app` folder will have your built exe